Introduction

 Node.js and TypeScript

 To build user interfaces in JavaScript or TypeScript, you need to have Node.js and npm installed.
-On Linux or Mac:
+For example on Ubuntu Linux:

 sudo apt update